Skip to content

 6 rounds takes about 2 minutes.
 If there’s time, do a 30-second body release first — shoulders down, jaw unlocked, hands open — then start the box.
 The pattern is almost meditative in its simplicity: in for 4, hold for 4, out for 4, hold for 4.
 It slows your breath to the range that actually produces composure and clarity.
 When you walk in, you’re present.
 Not still processing.

-For back-to-back meetings (the real scenario), even 3 rounds between calls is enough.
-The difference shows up immediately: one minute of box breathing prevents the second meeting stress from just stacking on top of the first.
+For back-to-back meetings (the real scenario), even 3 rounds between calls can help create a boundary so the second meeting does not simply inherit the tension from the first.

 → Related: How to Calm Down Before a Big Meeting | 2-Minute Meditation Before a Zoom Call